awsdocs/aws-ruby-developer-guide/doc_source/migrating-to-v3.rst

      Aws::S3::Client.new(http_reed_timeout: 10)
      # => raises ArgumentError

 .. _client-differences:

 Client Differences
 ==================

+Their are no differences between the client classes in version 2 and version 3.

 Between version 1 and version 2, the client classes have the fewest external differences.
 Many service clients will have compatible interfaces after client construction.
 Some important differences: